-"Eulenköpfchen" A worthwhile excursion destination is the viewpoint "Eulenkopfchen" on the Petersberg above the Moselle village of Neef.
+A rewarding excursion destination is the viewpoint "Eulenköpfchen" on the Petersberg above the Moselle village of Neef.

-From the viewpoint, you can enjoy a magnificent "triple Mosel view" over the entire Bremmer Mosel loop with the steepest vineyard in Europe and over the wine-growing villages of Alf and St. Aldegund up to the Prinzenkopf in Zeller Hamm.
+From the viewing platform, one enjoys a grand "triple Mosel view" over the entire Bremm Mosel loop with the steepest vineyard in Europe and over the wine-growing villages of Alf and St. Aldegund all the way to the Prinzenkopf in Zeller Hamm.

-In clear weather, you can see seven Mosel towns from here, which are: Neef, Bremm, Ediger, Eller, St. Aldegund, Bullay, and Alf.
+On clear days, seven Mosel villages can be recognized from here: Neef, Bremm, Ediger, Eller, St. Aldegund, Bullay, and Alf.

-The name "Eulenköpfchen" comes from aquita=Adler, which must have meant "Roman legionary eagle."
-Because at this viewpoint, there was a Roman mountain fortification and a signaling station from 270-405 AD.
+The name "Eulenköpfchen" comes from aquita=Eagle, which must have meant "Roman legion eagles."
+For at this current viewpoint, there was a Roman mountain fortification and a signal station from 270-405 AD.

 Moseluferstraße 23